 The Company allocates to the Divisions functional support costs that are considered to be directly or closely related to segment activity.
-Those allocated costs are included in the measurement of Division operating income (loss).
+Those allocated costs are included in the measurement of Division operating income.
 Other companies may charge more or less of functional support costs to their segments, and our results therefore may not be comparable to similarly titled measures used by other companies.
 The unallocated costs primarily consist of the buildings used for the Company's corporate headquarters and personnel not directly supporting the Divisions, including certain executive, finance, audit and similar functions.
 Following the Merger, unallocated costs also include certain pension expense or credit related to the frozen OfficeMax pension and other benefit plans.

-Unallocated expenses were \$33 million and \$20 million in the second quarters of 2014 and 2013, respectively.
-The increase primarily reflects \$8 million from the addition of OfficeMax, as well as higher variable pay partially offset by lower functional area expenses not allocated to the Divisions.
-Unallocated expenses were \$59 million and \$39 million in the first half of 2014 and 2013, respectively.
-The unallocated expense increase in first half of 2014 largely reflects the same factors as the increase experienced in the second quarter, with \$16 million attributable to the addition of OfficeMax.
+Unallocated expenses were \$29 million and \$19 million in the third quarters of 2014 and 2013, respectively.
+The increase primarily reflects \$6 million from the addition of OfficeMax, as well as higher variable pay partially offset by lower functional area expenses not allocated to the Divisions.
+Unallocated expenses were \$88 million and \$60 million in year-to-date 2014 and 2013, respectively.
+The unallocated expense increase in year-to-date 2014 largely reflects the same factors as the increase experienced in the third quarter, with \$22 million attributable to the addition of OfficeMax.